woIowizard/blackjack/README.md

 ![betstrat-confirm](img/validation.png)

 We observe from the results that the player came out with a .09% profit.
 Moreover, the profit margin was positive (albeit with some fluctation) at every intermediate point taken at 1 million round intervals, indicating the stability of this result.
 It may also be observed that there were significantly more losing rounds than profitable rounds, with 42% of rounds being profitable and 50% of rounds losing.
 Nevertheless, the profitable rounds at favourable counts (>= +2) returned gains that outweighed the losses from losing rounds, hence the overall favourable edge.
-This is typicaly of card counting strategies.
+This is typical of card counting strategies.
 Hence, we have used card counting to beat Blackjack, even in the presence of a continuous shuffling machine.

 <hr />